libp2p/specs/protocol-select/README.md

 Since QUIC provides native stream multiplexing, there's no need to negotiate a stream multiplexer.
-We therefore have to wait a bit longer before we can distinguish between [Multistream Select] and Protocol Select, namely until the client opens the first stream.
-Conversely, this means that a server won't be able to open a stream until it has determined which protocol is used.
+We therefore have to wait a bit longer before we can distinguish between [Multistream Select] and Protocol Select, namely until the dialer opens the first stream.
+Conversely, this means that a listener won't be able to open a stream until it has determined which protocol is used.

 #### Protocol Differentiation